smit-collab/Tableau-Visualizations/README.md

 ## Data Analysis using Tableau

-### Foreign direct investment
-I have shown some Tableau Dashboard using datasets.
-The dataset link is also given.
+I have shown some Tableau Dashboard using public datasets.
+The dataset links are also given.
 You can also find each of the Tableau Workbook in the folder Workbooks.
 Please feel free to check out the below images.

+### Foreign direct investment

 ![](images/pic3.png)<br/>
 ![](images/pic5.png)<br/>